Nexmo/nexmo-developer/_documentation/en/account/overview.md

 ## Account

 Represents a relationship between clients and Nexmo.
-Each account is identified with a unique API key (account Id) and contains balance, settings, reports, logs of Nexmo API usage.
+Each account is identified with a unique API key (account Id) and contains balance, settings, reports, and logs of Nexmo API usage.

 ## User